MOdiaa2003/sales_analysis/README.md

 By utilizing these tools effectively, I was able to perform in-depth analysis of the sales data, extract valuable insights, and support data-driven decision-making for the electronic store.

-The questions I wanted to answer through my SQL queries were:
+The questions I wanted to answer through (pandas,matplotlib,python) were:

 Question #1: What was the best month for sales? how much was earned this month?

 Question #2: What city sold the most product?

 Question #3: What time should we display advertisements to maximize the likelihood of purchases?

 Question #4: What products are most often sold together?

 Question #5: What product sold the most?
 Why do you think it did?